Department of Student Affairs Administration in Higher Education

 Strategic Planning and Managing Change

 In this course, students will explore strategic institutional and programmatic planning to enhance institutional effectiveness.
 A major goal of this course will be to ensure an understanding of and appreciation for the range of approaches that can be taken to strategic planning in tandem with change management theory and application.
 Course participants will become familiar with current best practices in strategic planning and change management that support the drive toward institutional effectiveness.
 Prerequisite: admission to Ed.D.
 Program in Student Affairs Administration and Leadership.
-Offered Summer.
+Offered Fall.